Environment & Social Activism through Art

 San Jose, California in mid 19th-Century

-Carolann was eleven years old, visiting her aunt and uncle in Compton, California.
-Many of the Compton/Watts neighborhoods were decaying and dilapidated.
-It was one of the poorest communities in Los Angeles with the large majority of the population being African American.
-During August, 1965 her visit became a terrifyng experience.
-Her aunt, herself and cousins hid in their home while riots broke out all over the city.
-Carolann hid traumatized as they watched and heard the neighborhood burning.
-The National Guard shot at African Americans running down the street.
-Some of those running were neighbors who visited her family.
-A cyclone fence protected them from the rioters.
-Three years later in 1968 Martin Luther King was assasinated by white supremist ,Earl Ray.
+In 1965, Carolann was eleven years old.
+She was visiting her aunt and uncle in Compton, California.
+It was one of the poorest communities in Los Angeles with a large African American population.In August, 1965 her visit became a terrifyng experience.
+Riots broke out all over the country, Carolann hid traumatized as they watched and heard gunfire and witnessed the neighborhood burning.
+A tall locked cyclone fence protected them from the rioters.

 Alviso of the past South SF Bay